 Born in Beverly, Mass., 1911.
 Studied Boston Museum of Fine Arts School; Art Students League, N.Y.
 Instructor at Art Students League since 1936; Professor at Cooper Union, N.Y. since 1945; visiting critic, Yale University, 1952; Artist-in-Residence, Virginia Museum of Fine Arts, Richmond; has taught summer sessions at Montana State College; University of Wisconsin; Regina College, Saskatchewan; Museum of Fine Arts, Boston; University of Washington, Spokane; University of Minnesota; Penn State University; Ohio University; Cornell University.
 Member of the Philadelphia Print Club; American Abstract Artists; Federation of Modern Painters and Sculptors.
 Many one-man exhibitions in New York and throughout the U.S.; one in Rome, Italy.
-Also six retrospective exhibitions: University of Minnesota, 1958; Institute of Contemporary Arts, Boston, 1961; Albany Institute of Art, Albany, N.Y., 1962; Virginia Museum of Fine Arts, 1964; Hirsch & Adler Galleries.
-N.Y.C., 1973 & 1976; Jane Haslem Gallery, Wash., D.C., 1977; Writings: "Aspects of American Abstract Painting" in The World of Abstract Art, London, 1956; "A Letter to an English critic," Castalia I, 1961; "Lithography as an Art," The League, April, 1944.
+Also six retrospective exhibitions: University of Minnesota, 1958; Institute of Contemporary Arts, Boston, 1961; Albany Institute of Art, Albany, N.Y., 1962; Virginia Museum of Fine Arts, 1964; Hirsch & Adler Galleries, N.Y.C., 1973 & 1976; Jane Haslem Gallery, Wash., D.C., 1977; Writings: "Aspects of American Abstract Painting" in The World of Abstract Art, London, 1956; "A Letter to an English Critic," Castalia I, 1961; "Lithography as an Art," The League, April, 1944.
 Winner of Benjamin Altman (Figure) Prize, Nat.
 Academy of Design, 1977.
-Work represented in: Metropolitan Museum of Art, N.Y.; Museum of Modern Art, N.Y.; Boston Museum of Fine Arts; Brooklyn Museum; Carnegie Institute; Cincinnati Art Museum; Corcoran Gallery of Art; The Duncan Phillips Museum; The Fogg Museum; Munson-Williams-Proctor Institute; New York University Art Collection; Pennsylvania Academy of the Fine Arts; Philadelphia Museum; Phillips Gallery; Seattle Art Museum; Whitney Museum; University Art Museum, Berkeley, California.
+Work represented in: Metropolitan Museum of Art, N.Y.; Museum of Modern Art, N.Y.; Boston Museum of Fine Arts; Brooklyn Museum; Carnegie Institute; Cincinnati Art Museum; Corcoran Gallery of Art: The Duncan Phillips Museum; The Fogg Museum; Munson-Williams-Proctor Institute; New York University Art Collection; Pennsylvania Academy of the Fine Arts; Philadelphia Museum; Phillips Gallery; Seattle Art Museum; Whitney Museum; University Art Museum, Berkely, California.
 Also represented in numerous private art collections.
 Member of Century Association, National Academy of Design, Royal Society of Arts, London, "Born in Boston" Exhibits at The De Cordova Museum, Lincoln, Mass.
 1979.
+Exhibitions: A one-man show of paintings at the Neuberger Museum at Purchase, New York, 1979.
+Title of show is WILL BARNET, 20 YEARS OF PAINT-ING AND DRAWING.
+It will be traveling to the Ringling Museum in Sarasota, Florida in the Spring of 1980.
+Concurrently with the Neuberger painting exhibition, Will Barnet is exhibiting a one-man show of graphics at the Associated American Artists gallery in New York City.
+Another concurrent one-man exhibition of graphics is taking place at the Jane Haslem Gallery in Washington, D.C.
+Publications: Published an updated supplement to his 1972 Print Catalogue Raisonne, covering all his graphics.
+Published a book of graphics titled WILL BARNET: 27 MASTER PRINTS (Abrams: 63 pages) full of lithographs, serigraphs and etchings.